elliahu/Logtail-Ruby/README.md

 **Supported language versions:**
 Ruby 2.7.0 or newer

+You can learn more about using Logtail in Ruby projects in our [official docs](https://logtail-main.readme.io/docs/installing-logtail-2).

 # Installation and setup

 You can install Logtail to your Ruby projects using the Ruby Bundler.